vleong2332/norstone.github.io/_posts/2017-06-26-amazing-interior-exterior-palm-beach-remodel.md

 ---
-layout: blog
-permalink: "/blog/:title/"
 classes: blog
-title: Amazing Interior & Exterior Palm Beach Remodel
-meta:
-  title: Amazing Interior & Exterior Palm Beach Remodel
-  description: Profile of a luxury Palm Beach FL home remodeled using Norstone Ochre
-    Blend Rock Panels on the exterior and interior
+date: 2017-06-26 00:00:00 +0000
+excerpt: At Norstone we're love great architecture, and this recently remodeled contemporary home in Palm Beach, FL checks all the boxes.
+Let's take a look at what makes this project where Norstone was used in both interior and exterior applications so special.
 image:
   title: Luxury Palm Beach Contemporary Remodel Stone Blade Wall
   alt: Blade wall in a luxury Palm Beach contemporary home using Norstone Ochre Blend
     Rock Panels
   src: "/uploads/2017/06/26/Ochre - Residential - Palm Beach - Feature Wall 1.jpg"
-excerpt: At Norstone we're love great architecture, and this recently remodeled contemporary home in Palm Beach, FL checks all the boxes.
-Let's take a look at what makes this project where Norstone was used in both interior and exterior applications so special.
-date: 2017-06-26 17:24
+layout: blog
+meta:
+  title: Amazing Interior & Exterior Palm Beach Remodel
+  description: Profile of a luxury Palm Beach FL home remodeled using Norstone Ochre
+    Blend Rock Panels on the exterior and interior
+permalink: "/blog/:title/"
+title: Amazing Interior & Exterior Palm Beach Remodel
 ---